bpmolinari/nina/content/family/ohare/_index.md

 John O'Hare was born in about 1805 in the town of Ennis, County Clare in Ireland.
 We do not have a baptism certificate.
 We know the names of his parents (Daniel Hehir and Margaret Meade) and he may have had two brothers.
 What we do know is that only he came to Australia, and that contact has been lost with any relatives who stayed in Ireland.

 John O'Hare married Margaret Hassett in Ennis, in 1831.
 We have an accurate date, but seem not to have copy of the marriage record.
-They had four children in Ennis.
+They had three children in Ennis that we know of.

 Honor Pusenjak tells us: